dymaczew/charts/How to install cloud native monitoring on managed clusters.md

     name: monitoring
  ```

 3. Update the docker credentials.
-Login to entitled registry or any other target registry that you want to use.
-Even if your images are in publicly available registry you need to update the secret with the docker config
+Login to entitled registry (or any other target registry that you want to use).
+Even if your images are in publicly available registry you need to update the secret with the docker config.
 More detailed explanaition is in [IBM Cloud Pak Knowledge Center](https://www.ibm.com/support/knowledgecenter/pl/SSFC4F_2.0.0/icam/install_mcm_klusterlet_no_helm.html#configure_cnmon)

 Make sure you have the following file `~/.docker/config.json` (it is automatically created after `docker login` command successful execution)